tlhabich/sponge/designs/index.md

 ---

 # Designs
 Both actuators consist of a rigid frame, a 1-DoF joint and two antagonistic soft air bellows.
 The joint angle is measured using a Hall encoder.
-The **semi-modular** actuator has one pneumatic pipe per bellow connected to it.
-When stacked, the pipes and sensor cables are led through the whole system, leading to an increased footprint if many actuators are to be stacked.
+The **semi-modular** actuator has one pneumatic tube per bellows connected to it.
+When stacked, the tubes and sensor cables are led through the whole system, leading to an increased footprint if many actuators are to be stacked.
 The **modular** actuator has integrated microvalves connected to one single pneumatic supply line for the whole system.
 A PCB within each actuator realizes modular communication to control the valves and read the encoder.
 This way, the footprint remains constant for an arbitrary number of stacked actuators.

 |semi-modular|modular|
 | :----: | :----: |